TheMikeKaisen/FlipkartClone/server/AboutCommit.md

-- created a server file to work on backend data.
+- created a database using mongoDB.
-- installed expressjs
-- added port.
-- created package.json file

-- added line : "start": "node index.js" in package.json to start the server by using command "npm start"

-- installed nodemon.
+- created a database folder where the connection is established between mongoDB and server.
+This is done by using mongoose.

+- established connection between server and database by importing:import Connection from './database/db.js';
+and calling Connection(); function.

+- took the url in db from mongo server.

+- imported dotenv by : npm i dotenv
-* why nodemon ?
+* Why dotenv ?
-- when we start the server and then make changes to it, we will have to restart the server again and again for the changes to be displayed.
-This problem is handled by the library nodemon.
+- while providing url for the establishment of connection between server and client, we have to mention the username and password in the url only, which is considered to be a bad practice.
+Thus it is important to import dotenv and make .env file where our username and the possword will be stored.

-In the scripts inside package.js, replaced: "start": "node index.js" with ""start": "nodemon index.js",

-now when we run npm start, nodemon server will run
+- importing dotenv in index.js: import dotenv from 'dotenv';
+- intitialization: dotenf.config();
+- created .env file directly inside server folder and added user and password to it.
+- we can acces the user and password by using process.env.<username/password>;